 Note: you can use the links in the message to view the files location, go to the Poedit site or view the Pano2VR documentation on languages.

-The .pot file is located within the **RPGTV2024_LANGUAGE folder
+The .pot file is located within the **LANGUAGE_CLEAN_START folder

 Once you have located the file, double-click the .pot file to open it.
 Then click “Create new translation”

-In the my_MM.po open a search window and search for the name Splash
+In the my_MM.po open a Find window (⌘F) and enter the name Splash

 Go back to the Find window and click next to find all the following entries;

-To find the logo tooltip, enter a part of the tooltip, e.g. Click to…
+To find the logo tooltip, in the Find window, enter a part of the tooltip name, e.g. Click to…

 When all the Splashscreen/Logo entries are translated, close the my_MM.po file and save it into the **RPGTV2024_LANGUAGE folder.

-In the **RPGTV2024_LANGUAGE_CLEAN_START folder you can see the my_MM.mo and .po files.
+In the **LANGUAGE_CLEAN_START folder you can see the my_MM.mo and .po files.

 Note: in Pano2VR the .mo file isn’t used only the .po file